-Many of the Florida and California theme parks have been temporarily closed because of COVID-19, but some are starting to reopen.
-Universal Orlando Resort will reopen its parks to the public June 5 with limited capacity and temperature checks in place.
-Universal CityWalk began a limited reopening May 14.
-Walt Disney World Resort will have a phased reopening of its theme parks, beginning with Magic Kingdom Park and Disney's Animal Kingdom July 11.
-EPCOT and Disney's Hollywood Studios will follow July 15.
-Disney Springs began a phased reopening May 20.
+Over in Florida, Universal Orlando Resort reopened its parks to the public June 5, 2020, with limited capacity and temperature checks in place.
+Walt Disney World Resort reopened Magic Kingdom Park and Disney's Animal Kingdom on July 11, 2020, and EPCOT and Disney's Hollywood Studios followed July 15, 2020.

-These stateside re-openings follow the phased reopening of Shanghai Disneyland on May 11.
+These stateside re-openings follow the phased reopening of Shanghai Disneyland on May 11, 2020.

 Here's the latest information about the status of the ski resorts, theme parks and resort hotels.
 We will continue to update as we learn more.

 A few important notes: If Walt Disney World extends the theme park and resort closure, any impacted dates will automatically be covered.
 Your tickets will not lose their value!

 - If your Walt Disney World date-based tickets are impacted, your ticket usage window will automatically be extended.
 You do not need to do anything!

 - If your Walt Disney World Resort hotel dates are impacted, we will automatically cancel them for you.
 You do not need to reach out to us!